tonylukasavage/tiapp.xml/README.md

 ### getDeploymentTarget(platform)

 Return a boolean indicating whether or not the given `platform` is enabled.
+If no `platform` is given, [getDeploymentTargets](#getdeploymenttargets) is called instead.

 ```js
 var tiapp = require('tiapp.xml').load('./tiapp.xml');